 Which approach is better?

-Sorry for putting the wrong heading, I wanted it to be concise.
-No approach is better than the other.
-But yes, there are situations when the focussed approach would fare better and vice versa.
+A simple answer would be “it depends”.
+However, there are situations when the focussed approach would fare better and vice versa.

 When does Focussed Approach work better?